harfbuzz/boring-expansion-spec/varc.md

 # `VARC` table: Variable Composites / Components

+This table encodes *variable-composite* glyphs in a way that can be combined with any of `glyf`/`gvar` or `CFF2`.
+Since the primary purpose of variable-composites is to make font files (especially the CJK fonts) smaller, several new data-structures are introduced to achieve more compression compared to an equivalent non-variable-composite font.

 ## Variable Composite Description

 A Variable Composite record is a concatenation of Variable Component records.
 Variable Component records have varying sizes.